Hierodoris polita: Description

 The wingspan of the male of the species is between 11-14.5 mm and the female is between 12.5-13.5 mm.

-H. polita is very similar in appearance to its close relatives Hierodoris frigida and H. extensilis.
+Hierodoris polita is very similar in appearance to its close relatives Hierodoris frigida and H. extensilis.
 It can be distinguished from H. frigida as H. polita lacks the all-yellow segment 2 of the labial palp as well as the yellowish white spot that H. frigida has on its costa.
 H. polita has white scales on the posterior part of the tegulae where as H. frigida has a dark tegulae.
 H. polita also has a white transverse band on the forewing that H. frigida lacks.

-H. polita can be distinguished from H. extensilis as the later has a white base to the hindwing whereas H. polita has a bronzy base.
+Hierodoris polita can be distinguished from H. extensilis as the later has a white base to the hindwing whereas H. polita has a bronzy base.
 The exterior surface of the labial palpi of H. extensilis is white-scaled whereas H. polita is dark-scaled.
 H. polita also has a transverse white forewing fascia which both H. extensilis and H. frigida lack.